-The school offers an optional 6 week ski/snowboard programme during Term 3 each year.
+The school offers an optional 5 week ski/snowboard programme during Term 3 each year.
 This is run in conjunction with Cardrona, Treble Cone and Snow Farm ski fields.
 Information on this is sent home closer to the time.

 Each class uses the SeeSaw app to share your child’s work and learning directly with you.
-Your child’s teacher will send home a link with instructions on how to access your child’s account
+Your child’s teacher will send home a link with instructions on how to access your child’s account.

 We recommend that you cover your child’s exercise books.
 This protects them and extends their life.
 Children are expected to take pride in the presentation of their books and graffiti and writing on covers will not be tolerated.

-numbers and medical information.
+For emergency use, the school maintains files of all pupils, addresses, telephone numbers and medical information.
 Should any of these change, please notify the school office.

 Daily swimming is part of the curriculum in Term 1, until the pool closes.
 Children are asked to bring their togs and towel each day during this time.
 Parent help for swimming lessons is always appreciated.
-Over the past couple of years we have also been able to source funds to subsidise a week of swimming lessons at the Wanaka pool during Terms 2 or 3.
+Over the past couple of years we have also been able to source funds to subsidise a week of swimming lessons at the Wanaka pool during Terms 2 or 4.